micooz/bp/README.md

 $ bp -c --force-dest-addr <host:port>
 ```

-### Change Transport Protocol
+### Change Protocol

-The transport protocol can be switched between bp client and bp server, available protocols are:
+The protocol can be switched between bp client and bp server, available protocols are:

 * `plain`: without encryption.
 * `erp`: with AEAD encryption as well as random padding. (default)